 Additional online training opportunities are also available on the SOIA Sports Online Training page.
 These are provided through the American Sport Education Program (ASEP) and the National Federation of State High Schools (NFSHS).
-Trainings are sport-specific but are not Special Olympics-specific.
+Trainings are sport-specific but are not Special Olympicsspecific.
 Some fees are associated with online courses.
 You may apply to have up to half the cost of your online coach trainings paid for by a SOIA scholarship.
 Visit the Participation Forms page to download the scholarship application.

-Please contact Senior Director of Sports & Programs, Dawn Criss at the State Office with any questions or comments regarding SOIA coach training.
+Please contact the State Office with any questions or comments regarding SOIA coach training.